Florida vs. Florida State NCAA Football Odds, Plays and Insights | November 27, 2021

 - In Florida State's 11 games this year, it has five wins against the spread.

-- The Seminoles have an against the spread record of 4-3 in their seven games as an underdog of 2 points or more this year.
+- The Seminoles have an against the spread record of 4-3 in their seven games when underdogs by 2.5 points or more this year.

-- Florida State's games this year have hit the over in 36.4% of its opportunities (four times in 11 games with a set point total).
+- Florida State has hit the over in 36.4% of its opportunities this season (four times over 11 games with a set point total).

-- Florida State is 4-1 against the spread and 4-1 overall in games when it puts up more than 27.1 points.
+- Florida State is 4-1 against the spread and 4-1 overall when the team scores more than 27.1 points.

-- The Seminoles have turned the ball over eight more times (18 total) than the Gators have forced a turnover (10) this season.
+- This year the Seminoles have turned the ball over 18 times, eight more than the Gators' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.